farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex3_SharePoint_Permission_Alert.md

 9. Select **Next.**

-10. Review your settings.
-When everything is correct, verify the **Yes, turn it on right away** option is selected and then select **Finish**.
+10. On the **Review your settings** page, under the **Do you want to turn the policy on right away?** option, select **Yes, turn it on right away** and then select **Submit**.
+Then select **Done**

-11. Leave the Client 1 VM and all the Edge browser tabs open for the next task.
+11. Leave all the Edge browser tabs open for the next task.

 You have now configured an additional alert policy that monitors when a site collection administrator is added to SharePoint Online site collections.

 ### Task 2 – Validate the  SharePoint Permissions Alert

 In the prior task, you configured an alert that will notify Lynne Robbins when a site collection admin is added to a site collection.
 To test this alert, Holly Dickson will add Alex Wilber as a site collection admin to the global SharePoint Communication site.
 This activity should trigger the alert policy that you just created, which should send an alert notification email to Lynne Robbins’ mailbox.
-You will then switch to the Client 2 VM to see if Lynne received this email.
+You will then switch to the LON-CL2 VM to see if Lynne received this email.

 1. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin**, and you should still be logged into Microsoft 365 as **Holly Dickson**.